How to Write Capstone Project Proposal Plan: Comprehensive Nursing Homework Guide

 How to Write the Literature Review for a Nursing Capstone Proposal

 The literature review in a nursing capstone proposal is not a summary of articles you found.
 It is a synthesized argument — built from peer-reviewed evidence — that justifies why your proposed intervention is worth implementing.
 It demonstrates that you understand the current state of knowledge, the gaps or inconsistencies in existing practice, and why your specific PICOT-driven intervention represents a meaningful, evidence-supported practice change.
-Weak literature reviews in capstone proposals are the second most common reason for faculty rejection, after vague problem statements.
-Writing an exemplary literature review for any academic paper requires the same structural discipline — synthesis over summary, argument over description.

-What Databases Should You Search for Nursing Capstone Evidence?
+What Databases Should You Search?

 - Cochrane Database of Systematic Reviews — the gold standard for high-quality systematic reviews and meta-analyses of healthcare interventions.
-If a Cochrane review exists on your topic, it is almost always your strongest source.

 Evidence Levels in Nursing: The Hierarchy of Evidence